bilal-amjad-dev/projects-repository/05-go-web-app-devops/Github-Actions.md

 In github actions, we do following steps:

+- Write Github Actions file
-We store secrets in github repository:
+- We store secrets in github repository:
   - dockerusername
   - dockerhub token
   - github token

 ## Workflow: